twhl-community/halflife-updated/INSTALL.md

 1. Install the Visual Studio 2019 re-distributable.
 You can find it [here](https://docs.microsoft.com/en-US/cpp/windows/latest-supported-vc-redist?view=msvc-170).
 Make sure to install the x86 version.
 The re-distributable for 2019 is also used for several other versions, this should be noted on the download page.

 2. Set up dotnet script.
-You can find out how to do that here: https://github.com/SamVanheer/halflife-unified-sdk/wiki/Setting-up-and-using-dotnet-script
+You can find out how to do that here: [Setting up and using dotnet script](/docs/tutorials/setting-up-and-using-dotnet-script.md)

 ## Installing one of the Half-Life Updated projects